April 01 1983 Hartford Connecticut Rush on the Signals tour

 My brother was also going to this show with his friends, but my buddy Evan and I went with his sister and her friends.
 Billy Idol’s “White Wedding” was on the radio, I remember, and we were all packed into some beater car.
 Evan’s sister’s friend did something crazy… he had one of those cameras with a huge light bar flash unit, and he had used Wite-Out and ‘drew’ the Rush logo from their first album directly onto the flash bar.
 So when you closed your eyes, and he operated the flash in your face, you saw the Rush logo explode onto your field of vision where it remained as a ghost image for a good five minutes!

 We pulled up to the Hartford Civic Center, two young kids awed at the crowd of Rush fans assembling for the show.
 We were walking around wide eyed and saw what we knew was the pinnacle of cool at a concert, a dude selling bootleg t-shirts.
 They were your standard early ’80s issue concert t-shirt with the Rush naked man and the star symbol on it, and the tour dates on the back.
 We were mesmerized!!
 The dude was out of shirts when we asked to get some, and implored us to accompany him to the parking garage so he could replenish his stock.
 We followed him, got our T-shirts, and were super stoked.
-I didn’t understand why when I was later relating this story to my 15 year old brother why a look of horror crossed his face, but listened when he told me ‘to not tell our mother that part of the story.’
+I didn’t understand why as I was later relating this story to my 15 year old brother why a look of horror crossed his face, but listened when he told me ‘to not tell our mother that part of the story.’

 We weren’t murdered, thankfully- and we made our way into the civic center.
 We found our seats, which were pretty decent- halfway back on the side, with a great view of the stage (Geddy side.)
 Golden Earring had been scheduled to open the show, and their hit “Twilight Zone” was a staple of radio and MTV.
 But it had gone top ten in the month prior to the Rush show- so they hopped off of Rush tour to headline their own show and New England hard rocking guitarist John Butcher Axis opened the show.
 But I was just too excited, I couldn’t pay attention to even a short set by an artist I didn’t know at that young age.

-I can still remember the sheer excitement that I felt when the lights when down – I still get a thrill at every big concert that I attend in that moment.
-The band stormed the stage and the loudest sounds I had ever heard started to eminate from the speakers.
+I can still remember the sheer excitement that I felt when the lights went down – I still get a thrill at every big concert that I attend in that moment.
+The band stormed the stage and the loudest sounds I had ever heard started to roar from the speakers.
 What I would later learn was a part of Rush’s signature stage entrance was the theme to the Three Stooges.
 Then, with every ounce of rock energy that they could muster, the band fired into “Spirit of Radio” and my baptism began.

 I only had to wait until the second song to get the radio hit, “Tom Sawyer.”
 While the band was already onto their next album, Signals– and its new radio hit “Subdivisions”- the fan base was still elated at that huge and genre defining song.
 “A modern day warrior mean mean stride, today’s Tom Sawyer mean mean pride.”